- Visitor Information

 Q: What kind of flower is grown here?

 A: It is called the Tecolote® Giant Ranunculus, which is one of the finest strains of ranunculus plants in the world.
 The ranunculus flower is native to Asia Minor and is a member of the buttercup family.
-This unique blossom is also known as a Persian Buttercup or Ranunculus Asiatic.
+This unique blossom also is known as a Persian Buttercup or Ranunculus Asiatic.

 Q: How large are the fields?